 Videos must be downloadable as standalone video files (e.g. not YouTube) and accessible without a paid account.
 We recommend download pages from or AMV fan sites such as Anime Music Videos .Org, AKROSS, AMV News, etc. where possible.
 We can also download from SendSpace and similar free services.
 (We’re happy to make alternate arrangements as well if need be.)

 Link us to the best quality you can provide because we run our contest in 1080p and we want to show off your hard work as best we can.
 The minimum acceptable video resolution is 480p because anything less would look terrible, and the maximum is 1080p.
 And it’s 2018, so there’s no such thing as a maximum file size, just data caps, so maybe don’t send a HuffYUV file.

 Videos should be playable without additional codecs or configuration in VLC.
-These support a vast array of codecs and containers, so it shouldn’t be a limiting factor.
-But if your video can’t be played in either of those players, we would need to convert it to be shown in the contest regardless, and the quality will be better if you export a supported format than if we transcode your ideal format into something that we can easily play.
+It supports a vast array of codecs and containers, so it shouldn’t be a limiting factor.
+But if your video can’t be played in VLC, we would need to convert it to be shown in the contest regardless, and the quality will be better if you export a supported format than if we transcode your ideal format into something that we can easily play.